K-Kit/gatsby-theme-shopify-redux/gatsby-theme-shopify-redux/README.md

 # Gatsby Theme Shopify Redux (wip)
 This is not ready for use in production.

+probably a lot of optimizing to do in package.json (esp peer deps)

 ## Why this theme
 - simple & predictable state management with redux
 - automated product pages